"Everyone’s the lead in their own story, Administrator. Some roles are bigger, some smaller, but none are more

 - The standalone features Razor and The Plan tell the other stories: in Razor the protagonist is an officer on the Pegasus, while The Plan retells events from the Cylons' viewpoint.

 - In The Walking Dead's first season the protagonists meet a group of what at first they think are gangbangers who turn out to be protecting a bunch of senior citizens too fragile to be moved.
-We never find out what happens to them.
+We never find out what happens to them (a discarded plotline from the season two premiere reveals they were murdered, implied to be by The Governor).
 Likewise Morgan and his son until two seasons later.

 - In the first Lexx movie Thodin the Arch-Heretic was almost the hero of the story, but then he and his compatriots all got killed and we ended up with three losers and an undead assassin.